OfficeDev/open-xml-docs/docs/how-to-open-a-spreadsheet-document-from-a-stream.md

     stream.Close()
 ```

-Notice that the <span
-class="keyword">OpenAddAndAddToSpreadsheetStream</span> method does not
+Notice that the **OpenAddAndAddToSpreadsheetStream** method does not
 close the stream passed to it.
 The calling code must do that.

 The following is the complete sample code in both C\# and Visual Basic.